chrisant996/clink/docs/clink.md

   - Apply color to input text.
   - Customize the prompt.
   - Perform actions before or after the user gets to edit each input line.
-  - Provide new custom commands that can be bound to keys via the "luafunc:" key macro syntax (see <a href="#configreadline">Configuring Readline</a> for more information).
+  - Provide new custom commands that can be bound to keys via the <a href="#luakeybindings">luafunc: key macro syntax</a>.
 - Often scripts will also define some functions and variables for use by itself and/or other scripts.

 The following sections describe these in more detail and show some examples.